rickshahid/SkyMedia/README.md

 * Secure content upload, storage and processing (transcoding, indexing, dynamic encryption, dynamic packaging, etc)

-* Discover and extract actionable insights from your video content across a wide range of cognitive / analytic services

 * Define workflows with multiple tasks (executed in parallel and/or sequence) that integrate various media processors

-* Optionally enable SMS text message notification of workflow completion via integrated user profile management
+* Discover and extract actionable insights from your video content across a wide range of analytic & cognitive services

 The following application architecture overview diagram depicts the sample deployment at http://www.skymedia.io